RUCAIBox/RecSysDatasets/README.md

 ### Music
 - [LastFM](https://grouplens.org/datasets/hetrec-2011/): This dataset contains social networking, tagging, and music artist listening information from a set of 2K users from Last.fm online music system.
+- [LFM-1b](http://www.cp.jku.at/datasets/LFM-1b/): This dataset contains more than one billion music listening events created by more than 120,000 users of Last.fm.
+Each listening event is characterized by artist, album, and track name, and includes a timestamp.
+-
 ### Anime
 - [Anime](https://www.kaggle.com/CooperUnion/anime-recommendations-database): This dataset contains information on user preference data from myanimelist.net.
 Each user is able to add anime to their completed list and give it a rating and this data set is a compilation of those ratings.